 Sea level rise and storm surge are coastal flood hazards for the study area.
 These hazards have been characterized using several different data sources, which are summarized below.
-As a participating member of FEMA's National Flood Insurance Program (NFIP), the City of Glen Cove has incorporated NFIP minimum standards, as well as higher standards, into Chapter 154 Flood Damage Prevention of the City's Administrative Legislative Code (i.e., City Code).
-Chapter 154 serves as the primary floodplain management requirements for the City which also includes higher standards for new construction and substantial improvements for commercial and residential structures located in the FEMA special flood hazard areas (SFHAs) located on the FEMA Flood Insurance Rate Maps (FIRMs).
+As a participating member of the Federal Emergency Management Agency's (FEMA's) National Flood Insurance Program (NFIP), the City of Glen Cove has incorporated NFIP minimum standards, as well as higher standards, into Chapter 154 Flood Damage Prevention of the City Code.
+Chapter 154 serves as the primary floodplain management requirements for the City which also includes higher standards for new construction and substantial improvements for commercial and residential structures located in the FEMA special flood hazard areas (SFHAs) located on the FEMA Flood Insurance Rate Maps (FIRMs)1.

 Pursuant to the State of New York's 2014 Coastal Risk and Resiliency Act (CRRA), the New York State Department of Environmental Conservation (NYSDEC) adopted sea level projections in 2017 for Long Island Sound.
-In August 2020, NYSDEC released the New York State Flood Risk Management Guidance for Implementation of the Community Risk and Resiliency Act that describe how those projections should be incorporated into project design in specified facility-siting, permitting, and funding programs.
+In August 2020, NYSDEC released the New York State Flood Risk Management Guidance for Implementation of the CRRA that describe how those projections should be incorporated into project design in specified facility-siting, permitting, and funding programs2.